Alex Crane makes breezy clothes. We choose fabrics, colors and fits that make us feel cool and light.

 Once dried and packed, we truck the fibers to the French coast and load them onto boats.
 For the next month, they sail down the Atlantic, stopping first in Portugal (where we make our Sun Tees), then around the tip of Africa, through the Arabian Sea, and onto Kochi, India.

-In Kochi, the fibers head to our mill, a 200-year-old Irish company with operations in India.
-The mill is Oeko Tex certified and 80% carbon neutral.
-At the mill, we spin the fibers into yarn and weave the yarn into fabric.
+In India, we spin the fibers into yarn and weave the yarn into fabric.
+Our mill is GOTS and Oeko-Tex certified and uses 80% carbon neutral electricity.
 Some yarns are dyed first (eg, Lines) and some are woven first (eg, Dusk).

 Once woven and dyed, we send the fabric to our cut-and-sew facility in Chennai, a 40-year-old factory near the sea.
 The factory is known for superior quality (ISO 9001) and excellent working conditions (SA 800).
 There we cut the fabric in thick layers (like cutting pieces of a massive cake), sew them up, and give them a good wash in biodegradable softeners.
 We inspect, iron and pack up each piece and then load the inventory onto another boat.